ThunderSai/CPU-PathTracer-in-CPP/README.md

 # CPU-PathTracer-in-CPP
 A CPU-based path tracing renderer built in C++ from scratch.
-This project is part of my DSA learning journey, where I explore data structures, algorithms, and numerical methods through realistic light simulation and rendering techniques.
+This project is part of our DSA learning journey, where we explore data structures, algorithms, and numerical methods through realistic light simulation and rendering techniques.

 ## 📁 Project Structure